Paul Duffy (MSc, PG Dip Couns, MBACP, BSc)

 British Infertility Counselling Association Foundation Course

-My experience in counselling has been in student counselling services and all age community counselling services.
+My experience in counselling has been in student counselling services, all age community counselling services and private practice.

 I have particular interests in addiction, trauma, fertility issues, identity and how people of different genders access support.
 Actually though I am just interested in working with people.

 Often the obvious thing is not the most important thing that people end up bringing to counselling.

 - Career counselling

 - Eating disorders

 - Low self-confidence